-(1) Beginner's allowance for teachers (hereinafter beginner's allowance) is an allowance paid to a teacher who commences work in a school for the first time.

-(2) The beginner's allowance may be applied for by a person who:

-1) has completed teacher training at a higher education level and commences work as a teacher in a school for the first time within 18 months as of completing the teacher training A person who commenced work as a teacher for the first time in the course of teacher training or bachelor's studies immediately preceding the teacher training may also apply for the beginner's allowance within four months as of completing the teacher training at a higher education level, provided that the period of time between the completion of the bachelor's studies and the commencement of teacher training does not exceed one year.
-The right of a person who is on pregnancy and maternity leave or a person liable to service in the Defence Forces who has been called up to perform the conscript service duty or a person undergoing pedagogical training in a foreign country in the year of completion of teacher training at a higher education level to apply for the beginner's allowance is extended by the period of time of the pregnancy and maternity leave and the parental leave, the period of time during which the person serves in the Defence Forces or in alternative service, or the duration of the pedagogical training; [RT I, 22.01.2018, 1 - entry into force 01.02.2018]
+- (1) Beginner's allowance for teachers (hereinafter beginner's allowance) is an allowance paid to a teacher who commences work in a school for the first time. - (2) The beginner's allowance may be applied for by a person who: - 1) has completed teacher training at a higher education level and commences work as a teacher in a school for the first time within 18 months as of completing the teacher training.
+A person who commenced work as a teacher for the first time in the course of teacher training or bachelor's studies immediately preceding the teacher training may also apply for the beginner's allowance within four months as of completing the teacher training at a higher education level, provided that the period of time between the completion of the bachelor's studies and the commencement of teacher training does not exceed one year.
+The right of a person who is on maternity leave, paternity leave, parental leave or adoptive parent leave or a person liable to service in the Defence Forces who has been called up to perform the conscript service duty or a person undergoing pedagogical training in a foreign country in the year of completion of teacher training at a higher education level to apply for the beginner's allowance is extended by the period of time of the maternity leave, paternity leave, parental leave or adoptive parent leave, the period of time during which the person serves in the Defence Forces or in alternative service, or the duration of the pedagogical training;

-[RT I, 22.01.2018, 1 - entry into force 01.02.2018] 2) works as a teacher in a school with at least 0.5 workload, whereas the 0.5 workload also includes working at the same time as a vocational teacher in a vocational educational institution or as a teacher of general education subjects;
+2) works as a teacher in a school with at least 0.5 workload, whereas the 0.5 workload also includes working at the same time as a vocational teacher in a vocational educational institution or as a teacher of general education subjects;